Researchers are looking at ways to prevent and treat cancer cachexia.

-There is ongoing research into new approaches to diet problems and cancer.
+There is ongoing research into new ways of treating diet problems and cancer.

-Over the past 20 years scientists have developed better drugs to help control sickness.
-However a lot of research in nutrition and cancer has been into preventing cancer through diet.
-There hasn’t been much research into controlling cachexia, although this is now changing.
+Scientists have developed better drugs to help control sickness in the last 20 years.
+A lot of research in nutrition and cancer has been into preventing cancer through diet.
+More research is now looking into cancer cachexia.

 Drug therapy: drugs that block cytokines